Table of Contents

-Before we dive into the fear of missing out, for the purposes of this article, let’s tweak the dictionary definition of FOMO trading just a bit:
+Before we dive into the fear of missing out, for the purposes of this article, let’s tweak the dictionary definition of FOMO just a bit:

 Now we have a perfect definition for a phenomenon that too many new and or inexperienced traders encounter – the fear of missing out on a great trade regardless of whether it fits into your trading plan or follows the guidelines of your risk-reward ratio.

-We briefly touched on this idea in the article we published about fears in trading, but let’s elaborate in order to clarify a few false conceptions that new traders or inexperienced traders have when they approach trading.
+We briefly touched on this idea in the article we published about fears in trading, but let’s elaborate in order to clarify a few false conceptions that inexperienced traders have when they approach trading.

 Understanding FOMO is important because it’s the first step in the difficult journey to adjust your brain in order to retrain this fear.
 One of the reasons that rewiring your brain to counter-attack FOMO is difficult is because the fear works on two contrary emotions:

 You see your trade has more potential and you don’t want to get out of it -or- You see your trade retracing and eating your floating profit and you want to protect your already made profit.

 These feelings put you, the trader, in a difficult situation.
 Should you have hope of a good break even though it will be at the expense of losing while trade is heading towards retracement or breaking even?
 Or can you hold on to trade and squeeze more potential out of it?
 This is the core of the conflict that creates FOMO in trading.

-Another element of the fear comes when you’re on the sidelines watching the action in the market.
+Another element of fear comes when you’re on the sidelines watching the action in the market.
 When you’re flat and not in the market but you see opportunities upcoming, you might be compelled to hastily enter the market prematurely or enter late and miss an opportunity entirely.